QuickStart Mobile Automation

 3-Minute Mobile Automation Example

-This video shows how we can go from nothing to very quickly building automation in Test Modeller against mobile applications, in this example for an eCommerce application.
+This video shows how we can go from nothing to very quickly building automation in Quality Modeller against mobile applications, in this example for an eCommerce application.
 By selecting the type of automation we're going to undertake, in this case mobile automation we then go into the explorer screen to create a new model for the log-in screen, and we have a function to open applications.

 We also connect to a mobile provider, in this case, Sauce Labs, or any other cloud-based provider, along with using native Appium against emulated devices.
 This imports and takes screenshots of the application.
 To achieve that, add functions to start interacting with it, an example being to perform a click action to go and open the menu.
 Additionally, we can select the XPath in Appium Inspector, and equally enter a username and password field.